 The laser can be set to mild, moderate or aggressive and the downtime increases with the intensity of the treatment.
 The treatment in the video was moderate and will address fine lines, superficial wrinkles, dark circles and festoons.
 The cost for this treatment under the eyes is $850 and full face is $1000.
 The downtime is 3 to 5 days.

 A mild treatment of the full face and neck to improve pigment, sun damage and texture is $850.
 The downtime for a mild treatment is about 2 days.

 An aggressive CoolPeel carbon dioxide laser ablation to treat skin laxity, acne scars, deep lines and wrinkles is $2000.
 The downtime is 5 days.

-My CoolPeel CO2 laser can be customized to your unique needs — it is powerful fast and gives fabulous results.
+My CoolPeel CO2 laser treatment for under eye bags can be customized to your unique needs — it is powerful fast and gives fabulous results.
 After your treatment, your skin will look smoother, tighter, fresher and more youthful.

 In case you have not heard, during the Moderna vaccine trial, three participants who had facial filler injections experienced facial swelling after receiving the COVID-19 vaccine.

 One of the three previously had a similar reaction to an influenza vaccine.
 In all three cases, the swelling decreased with antihistamines or steroids.